joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   MakeCrossGrille to Limpet
-  MirrorFront, MirrorBack, MirrorLeft, MirrorRight,MirrorUp,MirrorDown added to limpet Setlength(), setheight() and setwidth() to the standard limpet library
+  MirrorFront, MirrorBack, MirrorLeft, MirrorRight,MirrorUp,MirrorDown added to limpet Setlength(), setheight() and setwidth() to the standard limpet library Initial sdf modeller tool
+  Allow user to explicitly set the x,y position of a point on a flexipath by typing in its position.

 Fixed